nomisRev/Continuation/README.md

   captured.toEither() shouldBe Either.Right(Result.success(1))
 }
 ```
 > You can get the full code [here](guide/example/example-readme-04.kt).
 <!--- TEST lines.isEmpty() -->

 Note:
  Handling errors can also be done with `try/catch` but this is **not recommended**, it uses `CancellationException` which is used to cancel `Coroutine`s and is advised not to capture in Kotlin.
- The `CancellationException` from `Cont` is `ShiftCancellationException`, this type is public so you can distinct the exceptions if necessary.
+ The `CancellationException` from `Cont` is `ShiftCancellationException`, this a public type so it can be distinguished from any other `CancellationException` if necessary.

 ## Structured Concurrency